Article published on 19 July 2016

 Since the official opening, the Council has worked hard to promote the green gyms initiative and has had a fantastic response.
 Promoting free and accessible equipment in the borough and running classes on them really have made the community warm to them and use these fantastic facilities.

-Knowsley has even produced their own video showing how the green gyms are being used which is a perfect example of what can be achieved.
-View it here
+Knowsley has even produced their own video showing the uses of the green gyms.
+This is a perfect example of what can be achieved.

 Since this success, we have decided to embark on our own challenge to get 1 million people more active by 2020.
 If we give 146,000 residents in Knowsley a great chance at being more active then we can get to this 1 million mark.

-If you want to get involved with this and help us make our target then please contact marketing@proludic.co.uk quoting ‘1 million active’
+Do you want to get involved with this initiative to help us reach our target?
+Then please contact marketing@proludic.co.uk quoting ‘1 million active’

 Recent